aiR for Review results

 How document errors are handled

 If aiR encounters a problem when analyzing a document, it will not return results for that document.
 Instead, it scores the document as -1 and returns an error message in the Error Details column.
-Your organization is not charged for any errored documents.
+Your organization is not charged for any errored documents, and they do not count towards your organization's aiR for Review total document count.

 The possible error messages are: